jaschiroo/jaschiroo.github.io-old/index.md

 title: Justina Schiroo
 ---

 Hello!
-My name is Justina, and I’m somewhere between a technical business analyst and a product owner/manager.
+My name is Justina, and for the past few years I've been in the product space as a Product Manager!
 I'm enthusiastic about working with developers to solve problems in a way that both tries to live up to stakeholder dreams and meets user needs.

 <img style="float: left; padding: 10px;"
  src="{{ site.url }}/assets/self.jpg"